Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Manifolds and foliations

-Since in the infinite-dimensional setting, the leaves of the `foliation' might not be $ C^1 $, but above terminologies also make sense.
-We allow each leaf of $ \mathcal{L} $ is only $ C^{0,1} $ and the map $ f_{m_0} $, the representation of the plaque at $ m_0 $, is only $ C^{0,1} $.
+In the infinite-dimensional setting, the leaves of a `foliation' might not be $ C^1 $, but the above terminology also makes sense.
+We allow each leaf of $ \mathcal{L} $ to be only $ C^{0,1} $ and the map $ f_{m_0} $, the representation of the plaque at $ m_0 $, to be only $ C^{0,1} $.